aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

     4. Uses at least 1 static aesthetic (e.g., color, shape, size) that improves visual clarity without mapping to data

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: These are great!!
+I love that you figured out how to use Quarto for subplots.
+I usually go to the patchwork package for that, but some others have said that isn't working correctly with apaquarto for them.
+This is a great alternative!

 ### Data analysis